 Beginners – Our Day Guests

-The sit-on-top kayaks we supply are very stable and easy to paddle but as sit-on-tops they will always have scupper holes around the seat and foot rests to allow any water entering the deck to drain.
+The sit-on-top kayaks we supply are very stable and easy to paddle but as sit-on-tops, they will always have scupper holes around the seat and footrests to allow any water entering the deck to drain.
 Wear good warm footwear with woollen socks and a good water boot, usually at least a size too large to accommodate a couple of pairs of socks.
-Also wear some insulation around the bum, neoprene shorts are recommended with a couple of layers over the top of that to fend off any water splashes and wind chill.
+Also, wear some insulation around the bum, neoprene shorts are recommended with a couple of layers over the top of that to fend off any water splashes and wind chill.
 As for the rest your body, a simple layering system using woollen clothes and synthetics with the ability to vent by unzipping to cool off when necessary.
-Headwear is important with around 30% of your heat lost through your head so wear whatever is comfortable for you i.e. a baseball cap, warm beanie or sun hat.
+Headwear is important with around 30% of your heat loss through your head so wear whatever is comfortable for you i.e. a baseball cap, warm beanie or sun hat.
 Gloves are acceptable on beginner trips and advisable.
-And don’t forget sunglasses as the glare off the water from a winter sun can be quite intense.
+And don’t forget sunglasses as the glare off the water from winter sun can be quite intense.
 Don’t wear too many layers as you will get very warm once you begin paddling and always take extra spare warm clothing with you for when you stop for a break.

 Most of our sea kayakers use dry suits with warm layers worn underneath.
 As for those wearing semi-dry paddling suits, the same rules apply as for our beginner paddlers.
 Layer your clothing using primarily woollen materials and keep your head warm with headwear that suits you.
-Our recommendation is that sea kayakers DO NOT wear gloves due to the limitation these pose when handling cordage and equipment.
+Our recommendation is that sea kayakers DO NOT wear gloves due to the limitation these poses when handling cordage and equipment.
 Instead resort to short pogies which will allow you to keep warm whilst being able to carry out important tasks such as removing spray decks, working with carabiners, radios and tow systems and other general tasks.
 Footwear for sea kayakers is hugely important so wear multiple warm woollen socks as required and ensure you buy good quality ankle boots with a thick sole for landing on slippery rocks and east coast oyster beds.
 It’s a good idea to always carry all of your usual safety gear i.e. split paddle, at least two or more methods for calling for assistance, a small medical kit and spare warm clothing, food and fluids.
 Be disciplined and always carry all of your emergency gear.